Asana and Pranayama practice at a Gentle pace, done with supports.

 - With age, activity reduces.
 The muscles and joints become weak, and arthritic conditions set in.
 It is a vicious cycle that leads to pain, limited mobility, and loss in confidence.
 We work on strengthening the limbs, to increase mobility, reduce pain, and improve confidence.

-- We work on strengthening the internal organs like heart, lungs, liver, kidneys, which improves the physiological functioning, and control chronic age-related diseases like blood pressure, cholesterol etc.
+We work on strengthening the internal organs like heart, lungs, liver, kidneys, which improves the physiological functioning, and control chronic age-related diseases like blood pressure, cholesterol etc.

-- As a next step, we introduce challenging Asanas like back arches and inversions with support.
+As a next step, we introduce challenging asanas like back arches and inversions with support.
 These asanas not only have powerful physiological effects, but also give a sense of achievement and elation.

-- When the body is sufficiently prepared, pranayama is introduced for its deeper effects on the psyche.
+When the body is sufficiently prepared, pranayama is introduced for its deeper effects on the psyche.

-Interested in Joining our Silvers + Gentle Batch?
+Who should join our Silvers + Gentle Batch?